wp-plugins/wp-antivirus-site-protection/readme.txt

 * Whitelist solution after manual review.
 * Possibility to upload suspicious files to www.siteguarding.com server for review by experts.

-Please note: Plugin sends and receives the data to SiteGuarding.com API.

 > Protect your website before the problems come.
+Monitor your website and inimize incident time with our automated scans.

 WP Antivirus Site Protection plugin is a great solution for all website owners.
 It was developed by our engineers who has a many years experience in website security.
 Our plugin intelligently crawl your website and identify all possible infections and backdoors on your website.
 Every day we update database and add new logics and function (Heuristic Logic feature) to keep your website safe.